zgushonka/ac_scripts/README.md

 # AssettoCorsa scripts
 Scripts for AssettoCorsa mods.

-Here You going to find some scripts I use for AssettoCorsa mod production:
+Here You going to find some scripts I use for AssettoCorsa mods:
 - Car Physics scripts
-- maxscripts for 3dsmax